E-ideals in exponential polynomial ring: Exponential kernel

-We proved that the E-ideals of $K[\bar x]^{E}$ of the form $I_{\av}$ are maximal, but not all maximal E-ideals are of such form.
-Moreover, if $I = I_{\av}$, then the exponential kernel does not grow, i.e.\ $Z(I_{\av})/I_{\av} = \ker(\exp_{K})$.
-We ask if the converse is true, i.e. we ask if (when $K$ is algebraically closed), given a maximal E-ideal of $K[x]^E$ such that $Z(I)/I = \ker(\exp_{K})$, we have that $I = I_{a}$ for some~$a \in K$.
+In Sections~\ref{sec:smideal} and~\ref {sec:smideals-counterexample} we proved that the E-ideals of $K[\bar x]^{E}$ of the form $I_{\av}$ are maximal, but not all maximal E-ideals are of such form.
+Moreover, if $I = I_{\av}$, then the exponential kernel does not increase, i.e. $Z(I_{\av})/I_{\av} = \ker(E_{K})$.
+We ask if the converse is true, i.e.\ we ask if (at least, when $K$ is algebraically closed), given a maximal E-ideal of $K[x]^E$ such that $Z(I)/I = \ker(E_{K})$, we have that $I = I_{a}$ for some~$a \in K$.
 Corollary~\ref{cor:E-kernel} gives counterexamples for \emph{prime} E-ideals: what happens for maximal E-ideals is still open.

 \begin{lemma} Let $\bf R'$ be the free 1-extension of $R$ and $I' < \bf R'$ be the E-ideal of $\bf R'$ generated by~$I$.
 Then,

 Moreover, let $J$ be the E-ideal of $R^{E}$ generated by $I$.
 Then,

 \end{lemma} \begin{proof} Notice that $Z(I) < V$ and $Z(I') < R$.
 Notice also that \eqref{eq:Z-2} follows by iteration from \eqref{eq:Z-1}.